 Download

-p5.min.js and keep it side by side.
+p5.min.js and keep it side by side.like this

 index.html